Flight tax cut sparks surge in new UK domestic flights

 Air Passenger Duty for internal links will be cut from £13 to £6.50 on 1 April

 Crisis, what aviation crisis?
 For the airline industry, the last weekend in March marks the start of the summer season: traditionally the time when new routes are launched.

 Three years ago the vast majority of flights had been grounded at the start of the Covid pandemic, with airports silent and fears of widespread bankruptcies among carriers.

-Yet with the surge of post-lockdown demand unabated, this year will see more than 100 new and restored air routes from and within the UK – including a wide range of new domestic air routes on Ryanair.
+Yet with the surge of post-lockdown demand unabated, this year will see 150 new and restored air routes from and within the UK between late March and the end of June – including a wide range of new domestic air routes on Ryanair.

-The budget airline is expanding its network linking England, Wales, Scotland and Northern Ireland because of at the impending cut in the tax on domestic flights.
+The budget airline is expanding its network linking England, Wales, Scotland and Northern Ireland because of the impending cut in the tax on domestic flights.

+Chief executive Michael O’Leary said: “The halving of APD [Air Passenger Duty] on domestic flights from April 2023 has allowed Ryanair to add more domestic routes to our UK schedule.”

-On Saturday 1 April, Air Passenger Duty on flights within the UK will be halved.
+On Saturday 1 April, Air Passenger Duty on flights within the UK will fall from £13 to £6.50.
 But the additional flights and incentive to move from rail to air has caused dismay among transport campaigners and environmentalists who believe there is too much flying already.

 What’s happening?

 Millions of airline passengers are set to benefit from a cut in the tax on flying for trips within the UK.
-From the start of April, Air Passenger Duty on domestic flights will fall from £13 to £6.50.
+From the start of April, Air Passenger Duty on domestic flights is to be halved.

 The decision was announced by Rishi Sunak while he was chancellor.
 Ministers say the aim is “to further bolster links within the UK” and that a corresponding increase in tax for very long flights “aligns Air Passenger Duty more closely with the government’s environmental objectives”.